ppanko/intro-to-hpc/README.md

 ## Resources

-* BASH cheatsheet - the BASH language is used to communicate with Quanah and execute jobs.
+* [BASH cheatsheet](https://github.com/ppanko/intro-to-hpc/blob/master/BASH-cheatsheet.md) - the BASH language is used to communicate with Quanah and execute jobs.
+This cheatsheet gets you started.
-*
+* [Glossory]() - A list of definitions for common HPC-related terminology.
+* [Common workflow]() - provides an example of a workflow one might have when running a job on Quanah.
+* [tesJob directory]() - a directory showing an example R job, contains:
+    * [run_testJob.sh]() - a shell script used to submit the "02" script to Quanah's job scheduler.
+    * [01_testJob-serial.R]() - an R script showing serial execution.
+    * [02_testJob-parallel.R]() - an R script showing parallel execution.
+Can be submitted to Quanah via run_testJob.sh

+If you have any comments or suggestions, please email me at pavel.panko@ttu.edu